 Triple Burner: 9-11pm–What’s the Triple Warmer?
 The San Jiao (Three Burning Spaces) reflects the interaction of Upper Burner (Lungs, Heart), Middle Burner (digestive organs) and Lower Burner (Kidneys, Bladder).
 It’s a regulator, plays apart in the immunity and shows up in post viral patterns like mono, hives and chronic fatigue.

 To be clear, there is Qi flowing in each channel constantly.
 The Nutrient Qi cycle simply shows one particular ebb and flow of Qi.
 Sometimes we have too little in a channel showing a deficiency, or the channel hordes the Qi creating a pattern excess.
 Either condition means that a channel before or after the channel will suffer.
 When one channel is peaked the energy in another channel will be at its weakest and these can be fantastic indicators of where to focus treatment.
-Amma therapy and other forms of Chinese medicine are excellent at helping to regulate the flow of Qi from one channel to the next along the Nutrient Cycle and the pattern.
+Amma therapy and other modalities of Asian or Chinese medicine are excellent at helping to regulate the flow of Qi from one channel to the next along the Nutrient Cycle and the pattern.
 A skilled practitioner will be able to identify the pattern in pulses as one of entry and exit blocks – the pulse literally reveals which channel is in excess and which is deficient – we’d start treating or show you how to treat your entry and exit points on pertinent channels.